Skip to main content

 For: People who genuinely cannot understand why they can't stop; people wondering if something neurological is a factor

 Some compulsive behaviors have neurological, hormonal, or psychiatric contributors that can be assessed and addressed medically.
 This is not an excuse — it's information.
 Certain medications can reduce compulsive urges significantly.
-A psychiatrist or physician can evaluate whether this is a factor in your situation.
-This is not a fix by itself.
-But for some people it's the piece that makes everything else actually workable.
+A psychiatrist or physician can evaluate whether this is a factor.

 • Ask your primary care physician for a referral to psychiatry.
-You don't have to explain everything.
 "I'm having trouble with compulsive behavior and want to see if there's a medical component" is enough.

-For: Anyone who is worried about their own thoughts or behaviors toward children or others; anyone who wants to talk to someone before they do something they can't undo
+For: Anyone worried about their own thoughts or behaviors toward children; anyone who wants to talk before they do something they can't undo

 • Online chat also available if calling feels like too much.
 Same confidentiality.